action-is-hope/shelley/README.md

 Stylable have a plug-in for VS Code, just search for 'stylable intelligence'.
 It has a few outstanding bugs but it is useful as it is. https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence

+## Purpose of the project

+To begin with this project it primaily driving sone of our internal projects.
+However we are planning to keep generic /configurable as possible for our own use as it will drive multiple sites.
+Stylable allows us to essenetially define our 'holy grain' HTML which is essentially exposed as a styling API for any CSS that we want to throw at it.

+Components come unstyled by default (a few exceptions) with all the styles coming from the theme.
+We will provide a theme or two, perhaps a base theme to build upon that we can grab in as we please.